The Perfect Brownies

 What You’ll Need

-• Semi-sweet chocolate chips and unsweetened chocolate – Adding both balances the flavor of these brownies.
+• Semi-sweet chocolate chips and unsweetened chocolate – For this recipe, we aren’t using unsweetened cocoa powder.
+Cocoa powder will make these more cakey brownies.
+Adding both unsweetened and semi-sweet chocolate balances the chocolate flavor of these brownies.

-• Granulated sugar, eggs, vanilla extract, and salt – This recipe uses 3 large eggs plus one egg yolk.
+• All-purpose flour, granulated sugar, eggs, vanilla extract, and salt – This recipe uses three large eggs plus one egg yolk.
 This helps create the chewy texture of brownies.

-Just a few extra steps to make these perfect brownies.
+Just a few extra steps to make these chewy and fudgy brownies.
 This recipe uses melted chocolate instead of cocoa powder.

-Preheat the oven to 350°F. Grease an 8×8-inch baking pan with non-stick baking spray or line with parchment paper.
+Preheat the oven to 350°F. Grease an 8×8-inch metal baking pan with non-stick baking spray or line it with parchment paper.
+DO NOT use a glass or ceramic baking dish (see tips).

 Or you can melt the chocolate in a double boiler over simmering water.
 Be sure the water does not get into the chocolate.